Nestlé, FTSE4Good and baby milk marketing practices

 For IBFAN's briefing on FTSE4Good - click here.

-2. UNICEF: Nestlé violates the International Code of Marketing of Breastmilk Substitutes.
+2. Save the Children and UNICEF: Nestlé violates the International Code of Marketing of Breastmilk Substitutes

 3. The FTSE4Good assessment process is flawed in its concept

-FTSE is arranging for an assessment of Nestlé to be conducted in two countries (note 2), but according to the FTSE Chief Executive: “we will not be asking the assessors to act as a judge with regards to specific allegations, but rather to assess whether the companies practices on the ground are in-line with their stated policies.”
+FTSE assesses company activities in country, but against the company’s own policies rather than the Code and Resolutions.
+FTSE's Chief Executive told Baby Milk Action when we offered to provide evidence of malpractice: 'we will not be asking the assessors to act as a judge with regards to specific allegations, but rather to assess whether the companies practices on the ground are in-line with their stated policies.'

 4. Nestlé is using FTSE4Good to undermine campaigns that hold it to account